cxpartners/gds-prototyping-kit/README.md

 * choose `Insert Snippet` in the Command Palette and choose `component`,
 * The snippet copies some JSX to the new file with placeholders - multiple cursors ready to accept mutliple inputs which you can tab between.
 * Type a name for your component, press the `tab` key,
-* You can name the enclosing tag for your component, or leave blank to use the [React Fragments shorter syntax](https://reactjs.org/docs/fragments.html#short-syntax),
+* You can name the enclosing tag for your component, or leave blank to use the [React Fragments shorter syntax](https://reactjs.org/docs/fragments.html#short-syntax).

 #### Modify existing component styles
 * create a `.scss` in the component folder for files,
 * include this file in `styles/main.scss`.

 #### Using PropTypes
-* You can catch a lot of bugs with typechecking - to keep development agile, propType checking is done with the [prop-types library](https://reactjs.org/docs/typechecking-with-proptypes.html).
+* You can catch a lot of bugs with typechecking using the [prop-types library](https://reactjs.org/docs/typechecking-with-proptypes.html).

 ### Persisting data
 #### Creating a page with state management